Skip to main content

 6 mentions Positive Neutral Negative

-The monetization strategy in these games has drawn significant criticism, particularly for the prevalence of microtransactions, especially in the Vita version.
-Many users feel that the actual value of the games is far lower than their asking price, suggesting they should be free or priced around $0.99, as the heavy reliance on in-app purchases detracts from the overall experience.
-While some platforms allow players to enjoy the game without additional costs, the overall sentiment is that the monetization approach feels exploitative and diminishes the quality of the games.
+The monetization strategy in these games has drawn significant criticism, with users expressing frustration over the prevalence of microtransactions, particularly in the Vita version.
+Many feel that the actual value of the games is far lower than their asking price, suggesting that they should be free or priced much lower, as the reliance on in-app purchases detracts from the overall experience.
+Overall, players are disappointed that the focus seems to be on profit rather than delivering a quality gaming experience.

 • “On console and PC, you no longer need to make microtransactions; just enjoy the game!”

-• “Games that should cost about $0.99 cost you $10 and more; at this point, they literally should be free, that would be their real value.”
+• “Games that should cost about $0.99 cost you $10 and more; at this point, they literally should be free.
+That would be their real value, and that's a fact.”

 • “And let's not forget that some (if not all) of them have microtransactions (on the Vita version at least).”